qiuxan/resume/README.md

 * **Lead Angular Framework and Node.js Update**:

   - Spearheaded the update of **Angular from version 14 to 18** and **Node.js from version 14 to 18**  for RM Australia's flagship SaaS platform, **Assessment Master**  <u>([https://content.rmresults.com/assessment-master-brochure](https://content.rmresults.com/assessment-master-brochure/))</u> .
+  - Took ownership of the Angular Development as a lead, establishing best practices to improve maintainability, scalability, and performance.
+Introduced modular architecture and streamlined component reuse for future development.

 * **Design Algorithm for ICILS Project Machine Marking**: